Jun 05, 2023

 Important Points of Contact

-It is important for all students to be aware of the respective staff, faculty, and departments they must contact, so they may be assisted proficiently.
-Please view the following list of the most common points of contact and some of the main services they provide (listed in alphabetical order):
+All students must know the respective staff, faculty, and departments they must contact to be assisted.
+Please view the following list of the most common points of contact and some of the primary services they provide (listed in alphabetical order):

 Financial Aid